skergoat/Symfony-API/README.md

 Go to src > security > token.html.twig and paste public and private keys in the template at their respective places

-USE
+USE API

-   From homepage, go to "Sign In" and authenticate
+   From homepage go page "Sign In" and authenticate

       - username: user
       - password: 000

    From Dashboard go to "Create access token"

-      - click on "Get Token"
+   Click on "Get Token"
-      - copy token
+   Copy token

    Go to https://jwt.io/ to activate the token

-      - on the webpage paste public, private keys and token
+   On the webpage paste public, private keys and token

    Then go to API Documentation.
 Click on "Authorize" and paste token.
 In the field write "bearer" just before the token like    this :